faithvoid/script.cortanacompanion/README.md

 - Launch "raspberry.py" on your Raspberry Pi so that it's running in the background.

 ## Xbox Instructions:
-- Extract XBMCDisplay into any Q:\scripts folder (ideally CortanaDisplay)
+- Extract CortanaCompanion into any Q:\scripts\CortanaCompanion
-- Launch "default.py" from the Scripts manager in XBMC and select "Start Cortana Display", and select "Stop Cortana Display" to stop the script.
+- Launch "default.py" from the Scripts manager in XBMC and select "Start Cortana Companion", and select "Stop Cortana Companion" to stop the script.
 - You should immediately start seeing stats on your Raspberry Pi display!
 Note that this does nothing outside of XBMC, so that means when you're in-game your system stats won't update until you boot into XBMC again!

 ## Bugs: